 Certain expenses are shared amongst the seven Icahn Charter Schools (affiliated entities) and amounts may also be received on behalf of another Icahn Charter School.
-Shared expenses primarily related to prorated salaries, based on student enrollment, for administers at Icahn Charter School 1 who serve in a management capacity at the Charter School and for one student counselor at the Charter School who served in an educational capacity at Icahn Charter School 6.
-At June 30, 2021 and 2020, accounts payable and accrued expenses included approximately \$128,000 and \$33,000, respectively, and other receivables included approximately \$11,700 and \$9,500, respectively, pertaining to these related party transactions.
+Shared expenses primarily related to prorated salaries, based on student enrollment, for administers at Icahn Charter School 1 who serve in a management capacity at the Charter School.
+At June 30, 2021 and 2020, accounts payable and accrued expenses included approximately \$134,000 and \$21,000, respectively, and other receivables included approximately \$6,300 and \$5,000, respectively, pertaining to these related party transactions.